AgonConsole8/agon-docs/docs/vdp/VDP-Variables.md

 There are just two API calls to directly work with VDP variables, one to set a variable, and another to clear it.
 As of VDP 2.12.0 the buffered command API also allows for the reading of variables into a buffer, and for conditional commands to be used to perform their checks against a variable.

-The commands to set and clear variables are documented in the [system commands](System-Commands.md) documentation.
+The commands to set and clear variables are documented in the [system commands](./System-Commands.md) documentation.
 Briefly they are:

 * `VDU 23, 0, &F8, variableId; value;`: Set a VDP Variable
 * `VDU 23, 0, &F9, variableId;`: Clear a VDP Variable

-The buffered command API is documented in the [buffered commands](Buffered-Commands-API.md) documentation.
-The "conditional" commands there are now extended to allow for the use of variables, and an additional command to read the value of a variable and store it into a buffer has been added.
+The [buffered commands API](./Buffered-Commands-API.md) has also been updated to support the use of variables.
+All conditional commands, such as the [conditional call](./Buffered-Commands-API.md#command-6) and [conditional jump to an offset](./Buffered-Commands-API.md#command-10), can support conditions to be checked against VDP variables.
+A new command to [read the value of a VDP variable and store it in a buffer](./Buffered-Commands-API.md#command-48) has also been added which can be used to insert variable values into command sequences.

 ## Variable ID ranges